 How Dietary Proteins Help You Gain Muscles’ Size and Shape

-A number of research surveys have revealed that the dietary protein helps your muscles gain size and strength.
-The simple intake of dietary proteins alone cannot do anything worthwhile to your muscles size and shape.
+A number of research surveys have shown that the dietary protein helps your muscles gain size and strength.
+The simple intake of dietary proteins alone cannot do anything good to your muscles size and shape.
 This is only a myth that the extra amount of protein intake adds to the mass of your muscles.
 What actually happens is a different game.

 Image Source: Pxhere